jebrown/Marlin/README.md

 - add parameters to G30 :
   + I : number of iteration for repeatability  computations compute mean height and difference sigma
   + C : print steps on each tower at each z_probe stop
+  + Q : divider for the speed of final z_probe approach (from 2 quick, to 50 very slow)

+- add Q parameter to G29

  Further description may be found on the [forum](http://3dprinters.proboards.com/board/3/geeetech-g2-g2s-pro).